Spendlove/BD2K-CaseReportsDataset/README.md

 ### Input Data
 You will need to have a directory that contains the Excel sheets you want to process.
 For example, could have a “1800” directory containing our 1800 metadata extraction excel files.

-Download these from Google Drive directory
+Download these from Google Drive directory.

 Go through and move all the files into the main directory and then delete the empty subfolders.
-(Unless you want to change the script and tell it to go check all those directories.
-It’s easier if all the files are in one directory though.)
+(Unless you want to change the script and tell it to go check all those directories.)
+Note, the correct versions of Jessica's files are in the "Homogenized Files" folder under her subfolder.
+Ignore the other file versions.

 *__Note: there are still a few duplicates and problem files on the Google Drive.
 See terminal output when you read the script.
 See also “Errors” column in main output file.__*